Focusing Your Thoughts on Truth

 Filling our home or workplace with Christian home decor items that feature inspirational messages is another way to help us stay grounded and focused on God.
 And, sometimes even wearing a piece of Scripture-inscribed jewelry can turn your thoughts around when they go astray.

 Chances are you have a friend or know of someone who also is fighting the winter blues.
 Share this article with them by clicking on the icons to your left, or send them an encouraging Ecard.
-Remind them that God hears them and loves them no matter the season.
+Remind them that God hears them and loves them no matter the season, and that self care is not selfish.

 The next time you feel yourself sliding into a funk, try David’s approach.
 Call out to God, tell Him your needs, and thank Him in advance for His answers.
 Making this a daily practice means the blues won’t hang around for long.